animenon/csv-config-parser/README.md

 # csv-config-parser
-Paser to get values from a CSV config file
+Parser to get values from a CSV config file

+A configuration file consists of sections, lead by a "section" header, and followed by "name: value" entries, with continuations(comma seperated).

-CSV config files are simpler to read and easier to use for projects with multiple headers and many (Key,Values) pairs defined under them.
+CSV config files are simpler to read and easier to use for projects with many section headers.

 ## Structure of a CSV Config file